ctrliq/shim-review/README.md

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
-We have successfully packaged and tested certmule, signed by us and containing the Rocky Linux secureboot CA.  This would simplify our development, as the grub2 + fwupd upstream packages could be used as-is, without the need for recompilation or re-signing.
+We have successfully packaged and tested a RockyLinux version of certmule.
+That is, a certmule package signed by us, but containing the Rocky Linux CA.

-TODO:
+This would simplify our development, as the Rocky grub2 + fwupd upstream packages could be used as-is, without the need for recompilation or re-signing.
+Our use-case really only involves modified kernels.

-Our certmule package source is:  TODO
+Our certmule package is located:  https://bitbucket.org/ciqinc/certmule-rocky/

 *******************************************************************************
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.
 *******************************************************************************
-No, Linux kernel is all we are interested in
+No, Linux kernel is all we are interested in.

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?